 Harassment is a course of conduct which causes the victim to feel alarmed, harassed, anxious and distressed.
 A “course of conduct” means that the harassment needs to be repeated by the defendant, not just a one off incident.

 There are many different ways in which someone can be harassed.
 For example:

 - an individual spreading untrue rumours about you in your local area;

 - somebody sending you unwanted communications such as text messages or making repeated phones calls to you;

-- following your social media accounts and making unwarranted public statements about you; or
+- following your social media accounts and making repeated unwarranted public statements about you;

 - physically following you or driving past or waiting outside your property, making you feel intimidated.

 By its very nature, harassment is incredibly upsetting for the victim, particularly where the harassment has been going on for a long time.
 Dealing with harassment claims quickly and sensitively is therefore very important and that is where we can help.

 Stalking is a specific type of harassment where someone targets you and your life, tries to find out as much as possible as they can about you, and makes you feel like you are being harassed.